Healthdirect Free Australian health advice you can count on.

 If your cough is not well-controlled on dihydrocodeine or you have any unexpected side effects, see your doctor.

-It’s important to remember that cough is a symptom of COVID-19 infection, so if you are feeling unwell, stay home and seek medical advice via telehealth consultation.
+It's important to remember that cough is a symptom of COVID-19 infection.
+If you have a cough, and are feeling unwell, stay home and seek medical advice via telehealth consultation.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.